Groumy/Groumy.github.io/_drafts/going-black.md

 Being able to express NPC and the like as a single number is so freeing.
 It also facilitate improvisation at the table.

-## One unified action resolution mechanisim
+## Unified action resolution mechanisim

 One thing I know I don't love is evry action having it's own set of rules.
 Yes, I'm looking at you AD&D.